Which of the following is an advantage of sexual reproduction ove... | Channels for Pearson+

 1

-Recognize that genetic diversity is a key advantage of sexual reproduction.
-This diversity arises from the combination of different alleles during the process of fertilization, leading to offspring that are genetically unique.
+Evaluate the benefits of increased genetic diversity.
+Genetic diversity can enhance a population's ability to adapt to changing environments and can increase the chances of survival against diseases and other challenges.

-Evaluate the options given in the problem.
-'Produces genetically identical offspring' and 'Requires only one parent' are characteristics of asexual reproduction, not advantages of sexual reproduction.
+Compare this with asexual reproduction.
+Asexual reproduction, while efficient and requiring only one parent, results in offspring that are clones of the parent, lacking genetic variation.

-Conclude that the correct advantage of sexual reproduction over asexual reproduction is 'Increased genetic diversity', as it allows for greater adaptability and survival potential in changing environments.
+Conclude that the primary advantage of sexual reproduction over asexual reproduction is the increased genetic diversity it provides, which can be beneficial for the survival and evolution of a species.

 Watch next